Stanley Spencer, The Wind in the Willows and Cliveden

 - For the full walk, continuing to Maidenhead, return to the road junction by the Stanley Spencer Gallery and turn right onto the A4094, heading south.
 In 200 metres turn left into Mill Lane, signposted as the Thames Path.

 - Turn right and now simply follow the path south, with the river on your left.
-This is a lovely stretch of the Thames Path, with the wooded escarpment on the far side particularly attractive in autumn.
+This is a lovely stretch of the Thames Path, with the wooded escarpment on the far side particularly attractive in late autumn.
 In 2.4km the path joins the A4094 and shortly after this you reach Boulter’s Lock, an up-market tea stop with a splendid view of the river from its terrace bar.

 - From the lock continue south on the A4094.
 In 500 metres you pass Jenners Café in the gardens on your right, another possible tea stop.
 In a further 200 metres you pass the River Bar of the Thames Hotel and there is a turning on the right, Ray Park Road .
 You now have a choice of routes to Maidenhead Station.